Skip to main content

 For budget-conscious users, this comparison is decisive.
 Nicotine pouches are significantly cheaper than vaping over time.

 Nicotine Pouches: A standard can of 20 pouches costs €3–5 in most EU markets.
-Assuming two cans per day (40 pouches), that's €6–10 daily, or €180–300 annually.
-Per-pouch cost ranges from €0.15–0.25, making pouches the clear winner on price.
+For a user going through roughly one can per week, that's about €15–25 monthly, or roughly €180–300 annually.
+Per-pouch cost ranges from €0.15–0.25, making pouches cheaper on price for many moderate users.

 Vaping: Initial device cost is substantial: entry-level vape pens start at €20–40, mid-range devices at €60–100, and premium setups at €150+.
 Beyond hardware, liquid costs add up: a 10ml bottle (roughly 5–7 days' use) costs €3–8 depending on brand and quality.
 That's €1,500–2,000 annually in liquid alone, plus occasional coil replacements (€5–15 per coil, replaced every 1–2 weeks) and battery replacements.
 Total annual vaping cost: €450–600 minimum, often more.